How Leaders Give Feedback and Build Psychological Safety

 The Challenger disaster is a well-known example of groupthink.
-When a team goes along with a bad choice and no one speaks up against it, dangerous decisions get the green light.
+When a team is aware of a bad choice, but no one speaks up against it, flawed decision-making takes place.
 NASA in the 80s ignored the voices of engineers and specialists working directly with the source of the issue speaking in the name of safety.
 If engineers and managers felt safe to speak up and their concerns were taken seriously, they could have avoided this disaster.
 Instead, deadlines and business outcomes were given higher value than employees’ voices.

 How can we build teams so that everyone’s voice is amplified?

 Psychological Safety is when people feel safe to take risks speaking up and sharing concerns, questions, or ideas.
 A psychologically safe culture is driven by trust, respect, and openness in which people feel they can voice their opinions without consequences.
 Google’s 2015 study, “Project Aristotle” found that psychological safety was the most significant factor for team performance.

 Adam Grant, Think Again: The Power of Knowing What You Don’t Know

 Can fostering team psychological safety avoid disasters like the Challenger space shuttle crash?
 Yes!

 Psychiatrists, psychologists, social workers, and mental health nurses who feel psychologically safe at work are less likely to quit their jobs.